-Western Oregon University (WOU) is a mid-sized public university committed to changing lives, fostering a diverse and welcoming environment, strengthening communities, and transforming our world.
+Western Oregon University (WOU) is a mid-sized public university committed to changing lives, strengthening communities, and transforming our world.
 Our university is in the heart of Oregon's Willamette Valley, 75 minutes from the state's cultural hub and largest city, Portland.
 While our main campus is in Monmouth, we have established an additional site in Salem, Oregon's second largest city and state capital, where we presently deliver two graduate programs and support degree completion for undergraduates.

 Governance.
 The university is governed by a 15-member Board of Trustees, which includes President Jesse Peters as an ex officio, non-voting member.
-The board's work is supported by four committees: Academic and Student Affairs Committee; Finance and Administration Committee; Executive, Governance and Trusteeship Committee; and WOU's newest board committee Diversity, Equity, Inclusion and Accessibility Committee, constituted in 2022.
+The board's work is supported by four committees: Academic and Student Affairs Committee; Finance and Administration Committee; Executive, Governance and Trusteeship Committee; and WOU's newest board committee constituted in 2022 Diversity, Equity, Inclusion and Accessibility Committee.
 For an overview of all senior university leadership, please see the university organizational chart.